 If employees know their success is vital to their company, they will perform better.
-A harsh learning curve creates a negative experience for your new hire which hurts your culture, productivity, quality control, and ultimately leads to higher attrition.
+A harsh learning curve creates a negative experience for your new hire, which hurts your culture, productivity, and quality control and ultimately leads to higher attrition.
 Organizations that use knowledge management systems have more confident, competent, and satisfied employees than those relying on informal, haphazard onboarding procedures.

 Even where it doesn’t cost much, teams that apply efficient knowledge transfer management are more motivated and agile when it comes to adapting to new processes, which drives company growth.

 Once competence is achieved, employees are free to focus some of their energy on improving your business, which pays incalculable dividends.